 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

 Day 1: Mon 23 November London Heathrow - Ho Chi Minh City

-We fly direct with Vietnam Airlines on an overnight flight to minimise our journey time.
+After relaxing in our complimentary VIP Airport Lounge, we fly direct with Vietnam Airlines on an overnight flight to minimise our journey time.
 Your pre-flight hotel at Heathrow gives additional opportunity to relax before your long journey (direct flight time is 12 hours).

 Day 2: Tues 24 November Arrive Ho Chi Minh City (Saigon)